l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 Article filename
 ------------------

-Some speech about about article file.
+Some speech about article file.
 How to name it?
 Our advice
 is: create a rule and follow it.
 So you'll have a clearer working area.

 As example, you can use a progressive number and a very short title note.

-But whatever rule you'll adopt, it will be right: ``rstblog`` is filename agnostic.
+But whatever rule you'll adopt, it will be right: ``django-rstblog`` is filename agnostic.
 Just a caution: it would be better if file extension is related to the format used; i.e.: ``.md`` for *markdown* text, ``.rst`` for *reST* text and ``.html`` for *html* text.

-Two **warnings about filenames**:
+**Two warnings** about filenames:

 * 1st: you cannot use the same filename to write two different articles; this is obvious: on your PC, if you try to save a new article using a used filename, you'll scratch the old article;
-* 2nd: you cannot change filename to an article already uploaded; this is less obvious, but trust me: it is true; if you need to change filename to an old article, you must tell it to the site administrator: he knows how to do it.
+* 2nd: you cannot change filename to an article already uploaded; this is less obvious, but trust me: it is true; if you need to change filename to an old article, you must tell it to the site master: he knows how to do it.

 Now we'll speak in more detail about fields and content areas.